jonnyhoeven/workshop/README.md

 Lookup the [cat-app in ArgoCD](https://argocd.k3d.local/applications/argocd/cat-app)

-Press the `sync` button to sync the application with your forked repository.
-Your cat app is now deployed using ArgoCD.
+Press the `sync` button to sync the application with your forked repository: Your cat app is now deployed using ArgoCD.

 ### ArgoCD can GitOps itself

 We just deployed the cat app using ArgoCD, but we still needed Kubectl to apply the application.
-ArgoCD can also manage itself using GitOps.
+ArgoCD can also manage itself using Infrastructure as Code principles.

 ::: info Setup ArgoCD using GitOps
 Open the [argocd.Application manifest file](/namespace/argocd/application/argocd.Application.yaml) and change `repoURL` to your forked repository.

 ```yaml
 apiVersion: argoproj.io/v1alpha1